JISHNUPALIT/NYC_Airbnb_Price-Prediction-EDA-Project-Using-Python-/README.md

 ## Project Objective

 To perform exploratory data analysis on New York Airbnb listings in order to:
-- Understand key drivers of listing prices
+- Understand key drivers of listing prices.
-- Visualize geographic and categorical trends
+- Visualize geographic and categorical trends.
-- Prepare the dataset for price prediction
+- Prepare the dataset for price prediction.
-- Engineer new features for improved insights
+- Engineer new features for improved insights.

 ---